-Neon Tetras are a tiny, active and beautiful fish that is very popular with experienced and beginner fish keepers.
+Neon Tetras are tiny, active, and beautiful fish popular with experienced and beginner fish keepers.

 The Neon Tetra can grow up to 1.5-2 inches on average.
-It’s also a fast-moving species, so you can probably figure out that a small fish tank might not work out well for its living.
+Unfortunately, it’s also a fast-moving species, so you can probably figure out that a small fish tank might not work out well for its living.

 Plenty of beginners will get a 5-gallon tank as their first fish tank.
 A 5-gallon fish tank might work out for some species of fish, but keeping a group of 5 to 6 Neon Tetras in such a tiny tank can get overcrowded once you add in your plants and decor.